DrewNaylor/guinget/docs/How-to-use.md

 Marked changes are applied using the `Apply changes` dialog, accessible through either the `Apply changes...` toolbar button or via `Package list>Apply changes...`.
 Batch package installs (and uninstalls, when that's supported) are not supported yet, so you'll have to either double-click or press `Enter` on each package in the list to install it when ready.

+## Searching for packages

+You can search for packages using the search bar in the toolbar at the top of the window.
+As of version 0.1 pre-alpha 2, this only filters the `Package` column, but other columns are planned to be supported.
+To search, either click in the textbox, press `Ctrl+F` to automatically set focus to it, or use `Package list>Search`.
+After typing in what you want to search for, either press `Enter` or click the `Search` toolbar button.
+Please be aware that [using `Ctrl+A` to select all packages in the search results currently selects even non-filtered packages](https://github.com/DrewNaylor/guinget/issues/14).

 ## Showing unfinished controls

 Controls that don't yet have their features implemented are hidden by default, but you can show them if you wish.
 There are two ways to do this detailed as follows: